 Attendance at the Initial Hearing.

 Petitioner.
-The petitioner must attend the initial hearing unless the court has specified otherwise.
+The petitioner must attend the initial hearing on a petition unless the court has specified otherwise.

 Other Interested Persons and Their Attorneys.

 No Opposition to Relief Requested in Petition.
 Unless the court has specified otherwise, an interested person who does not oppose the relief requested in the petition is not required to attend the initial hearing.